 Language Arts 6

-Sixth grade reading will include novel studies, short stories, poetry, plays, and excerpts from non-fiction selections.
-These readings will be used to help students learn figurative language, themes, and other literary elements, as well as provide them the opportunity to connect reading to their own lives.
-Grammar skills will be consistently practiced and reinforced within all writing assignments that will take place over the course of the school year.
-Writing pieces include narrative, compare/contrast, persuasive, and grade appropriate analysis.
+Reading will include novels, short stories, poetry, plays, and excerpts from non-fiction selections.
+These readings help students learn to recognize and analyze figurative language, themes, and other literary elements, as well as providing them with the opportunity to connect reading to their own lives.
+Grammar skills will be consistently practiced and reinforced within all writing assignments.
+Writing pieces include narrative, comparison/contrast, argument, and analysis.
+Research is introduced.

 In 7th and 8th grade Language Arts, a student’s eligibility for Accelerated (AC) or College Prep (CP) classes is determined by a committee comprising the department head, the student’s teacher, and the student’s future teacher.
 Students are evaluated using the following criteria: